 It was great to have a chat and share my thoughts with Margo Manning who presents the station’s business show.
 I’ve often been told that I have the face for radio and it was good to put that to the test.

-Posted by siteadmin on Friday 16th January 2015
+Posted by siteadmin on Friday 16th of January 2015

 The Holiday season is now just a faded memory.
 But for some people the high jinks, gift shopping and partying is a hungry chicken making its way home to roost as Blue Monday is looming.